TWRA Frequently Asked Questions

 I have a lot of algae in my pond.
 How do I get rid of it?

 Grass carp (white amur) should be stocked at a rate of 15 fish per acre.
-They should be at least 10" in length when stocked in ponds with established fish populations so the largemouth bass do not eat them.
+They should be at least 10" in length when stocked in ponds with established fish populations so the largemouth bass does not eat them.
 They can be purchased at most farm stores, however, call to get delivery schedules.
 They usually cost around $10 per fish.
 In 4-5 years when the grass carp get very large, they will become inefficient and need to be replaced.
 Grass carp are not effective at controlling watermeal and duckweed.
 Young (1-3 yr. old) grass carp can usually give at least partial control of duckweed, especially when no other aquatic plants are present.
 (Note: If you are not careful, grass carp can swim out of a pond by way of an outlet or spillway when overflows occur if you do not have a barrier or screen in place)

 If I use herbicides to kill algae in my pond, can it harm my fish?